2easy4wizzi/2015LogicsCourseProjectSodukuSolver/submission/readMe.txt

 5.don't remove anything from sodukoExe folder. all files there are needed for the program.(except of the board txt files. the program don't need it.)

+6.added an empty board (board4.txt) to illustrate that without givens the clauses number will be 11745 just like the article, and to show sat solver will return the first solution it will find(regardless to how many exist).